maaz80/totality-frontend-challenge/README.md

 - **State Management**: React Context API for managing cart and favorite properties.
 - **UI/Styling:** Tailwind CSS for styling components and layouts.

-# Getting Started
-To run the project locally, follow these steps:

-# 1. Clone the Repository

-- git clone <totality-frontend-challenge>

-# 2. Install Dependencies

-- npm install
-# or
-- yarn install
-# or
-- pnpm install

-# 3. Run the Development Server

-- npm run dev
-# or
-- yarn dev
-# or
-- pnpm dev
-# or
-- bun dev

-*Open http://localhost:3000 with your browser to see the application.*

 # 4. Environment Setup

 - If you have any environment variables (e.g., for payment gateways), configure them in a .env.local file.